Who Was Hedy Lamarr?

 Personal Life, Death and Legacy

 Lamarr was married six times.
-She adopted a son, James, in 1939, during her second marriage Gene Markey.
+She adopted a son, James, in 1939, during her second marriage to Gene Markey.
 She went on to have two biological children, Denise (b.
 1945) and Anthony (b.
 1947), with her third husband, actor John Loder, who also adopted James.

 In 1953, Lamarr completed the naturalization process and became a U.S. citizen.